43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-From 2003 to 2012, Bredin served as Co-Principal Investigator and Project Director of the National Science Foundation (NSF)–funded Innovative Technology Experiences for Students and Teachers (ITEST) Learning Resource Center, which built the capacity of project staff across the country who deliver learning and career exploration programs to populations traditionally underrepresented in STEM.
-In this initiative, she worked in partnership with the EdLab Group on NSF’s National Girls Collaborative project to provide technical assistance to girl-serving STEM organizations.
-She also helped develop and pilot the U.S. Department of Education’s IT Career Cluster model and framework and run online professional development courses on developing IT skills assessments.
+From 2003 to 2012, Bredin served as Co-Principal Investigator and Project Director of the National Science Foundation (NSF)-funded Innovative Technology Experiences for Students and Teachers (ITEST) Learning Resource Center, which built the capacity of project staff across the country who deliver learning and career exploration programs to populations traditionally underrepresented in STEM.
+In this initiative, she worked in partnership with the EdLab Group on NSF’s National Girls Collaborative project.
+She also helped develop and pilot the U.S. Department of Education’s IT Career Cluster model and framework, and helped run online professional development courses on developing IT skills assessments.

 She received her BA in psychology from Wellesley College and EdM from Lesley University.